Towards Structurally Explainable Machine-Generated Text Detection: A Graph-Perspective Framework: Related Work

-Detecting machine-generated texts plays a crucial role in authorship identification.
-Current approaches can be categorized into three main categories.
-The first category focuses on watermarking LLM-generated content~\cite{chang2024postmark,ajith2024downstream,yang2023watermarking,wuresilient,molenda2024waterjudge}.
-Most watermarking methods operate in a white-box setting, where researchers can modify the decoding process or token distribution directly~\cite{ajith2024downstream,wuresilient,molenda2024waterjudge}.
-Some approaches tackle the more challenging black-box setting by implementing post-processing modules to embed watermarks~\cite{chang2024postmark,yang2023watermarking}.
-The second category encompasses training-based detection methods that leverage trained neural networks~\cite{guo2024detective,solaiman2019release,zhangdetecting,kim2024threads,sotofew}.
-OpenAI developed GPT-2 detectors using RoBERTa~\cite{liu2019roberta} as their foundation model~\cite{solaiman2019release}.
-MMD-MP~\cite{zhang2024detecting} was proposed to enhance the stability of maximum mean discrepancy (MMD) in order to detect subtle distributional differences between MGT and HGT.
-Additionally, researchers have explored fine-tuning language models specifically for detection purposes~\cite{li2023deepfake,Koike:OUTFOX:2024,guo-etal-2023-hc3}.
-The third category consists of zero-shot detection methods~\cite{nguyen2024simllm,zeng2024dlad,yangdna,tian2024detecting,ma2024zero}, which utilize existing tools like LLMs without additional training.
-For example, SimLLM~\cite{nguyen2024simllm} generates comparative text samples to identify machine-generated content through similarity analysis.
-R-Detect~\cite{song2025deep} suggests a non-parametric kernel relative test to check if a text's distribution is closer to HGT than MGT.
+\stitle{AI-generated text Detection}.
+Detecting machine-generated texts approaches can be categorized into three main categories.
+The first category focuses on watermarking LLM-generated content~\citep{chang2024postmark,ajith2024downstream,yang2023watermarking,wuresilient,molenda2024waterjudge}.
+Most watermarking methods operate in a white-box setting, where researchers can modify the decoding process or token distribution directly~\citep{ajith2024downstream,wuresilient,molenda2024waterjudge}.
+The black-box setting can be achieved by implementing post-processing modules to embed watermarks~\citep{chang2024postmark,yang2023watermarking}.
+The second category encompasses training-based detection methods that leverage trained neural networks~\citep{guo2024detective,solaiman2019release,zhangdetecting,kim2024threads,sotofew}.
+OpenAI developed GPT-2 detectors using RoBERTa~\citep{liu2019roberta} as their foundation model~\citep{solaiman2019release}.
+Additionally, researchers have explored fine-tuning language models specifically for detection purposes~\citep{li2023deepfake,Koike:OUTFOX:2024,guo-etal-2023-hc3,zhang2024detecting}.
+The third category consists of zero-shot detection methods~\citep{nguyen2024simllm,zeng2024dlad,yangdna,tian2024detecting,ma2024zero}, which utilize existing tools like LLMs without additional training.
+For example, SimLLM~\citep{nguyen2024simllm} generates comparative text samples to identify machine-generated content through similarity analysis.
+R-Detect~\citep{song2025deep} suggests a non-parametric kernel relative test to check if a text's distribution is closer to HGT than MGT.